By Jason Haskins

 isolated island.
 Their long distance relationship strains them to the

-point where they decide to run away together, causing panic across the
+point where they decide to run away together, causing panic across theextent, it does just that.
+However, in the wake of some of his other

 island and a massive search party to spread.